WSIS+20 Process

 The process of enhanced cooperation

-In line with these provisions, discussions on the implementation of the enhanced cooperation processes were held in various settings (e.g. UNGA meetings, ITU, CSTD), but without significant progress.
-The WSIS+10 outcome document notes (para 64–65) that, although various initiatives have been implemented and some progress has been made in relation to the process towards enhanced cooperation, there were divergent views held by member states regarding this process.
-Calling for continued dialogue and work on this matter, the GA requested the Chair of the CSTD to establish a working group to develop recommendations on how to further implement enhanced cooperation (para 65).
+Later in the year, the WSIS+10 outcome document noted (64–65) that, although various initiatives have been implemented and some progress has been made in relation to the process towards enhanced cooperation, there were divergent views held by member states regarding this process.
+Calling for continued dialogue and work on this matter, the GA requested the chair of CSTD to establish a new working group to develop recommendations on how to further implement enhanced cooperation (65).
+The requested Working Group on Enhanced Cooperation held five meetings between 2016 and 2018, but, due to the ‘complexity and political sensitivity of the topic’, it did not manage to agree on a set of recommendations.

-The role of ECOSOC and CSTD
+The role of ECOSOC and CSTD in WSIS follow-up and review

 The Tunis Agenda requested the Economic and Social Council (ECOSOC) to oversee the system-wide follow-up of the Geneva and Tunis outcomes of WSIS (para 105).